 - "Iiit's time to play...
 Spot The Joke!" *"Jeopardy!"
 Thinking Music*

 - When Governor Ho is talking about how his wife is infertile:

-Governor Ho: Hawaii is a very fertile land.
-In fact there is only one barren spot on the whole island.
+Governor Ho: Hawaii is a rich and fertile land.
+In fact, there is only one barren area on the whole island.
 Unfortunately, it's Mrs. Ho.

 - When North is leaving the last family: